NASCAR Craftsman Truck Series at Texas Motor Speedway

 - What is the history of the NASCAR Craftsman Truck Series?

-- When did the NASCAR Craftsman Truck Series first take place at Texas Motor Speedway?
+- When did the Craftsman Truck Series first race at Texas Motor Speedway?

-- What types of seating arrangements are available at the speedway?
+- What types of seating are available at Texas Motor Speedway?

-- How does the NASCAR Craftsman Truck Series compare to other racing events?
+- How does the NASCAR Craftsman Truck Series fit into the overall racing season?

-- Are there other major racing events at Texas Motor Speedway?
+- What other major racing events occur at Texas Motor Speedway?

 Media and Trailers